 Believe it or not, the story behind the word eleven is fascinating.

-It comes from an Old English phrase meaning “one left” – literally, one left after counting to ten.
-We can find forms of the word in use by the 1200s, with similar words occurring in other European languages.
+It comes from an Old English phrase meaning “one left” – in other words, one left after counting to ten.

 References to the number occur in all sorts of places, including:

 - After Judas betrayed Jesus, the remaining apostles were sometimes referred to as “the Eleven.”
 It implies loyalty.